docker/compose/docs/reference/compose_port.md

 # docker compose port

 <!---MARKER_GEN_START-->
-Print the public port for a port binding
+List port mappings or print the public port of a specific mapping for the service

 ### Options